-"With the project of Samaranch Memorial Museum it aims to combine two existing types: the monument and museum.
-This new combination allows the construction of a place that honors the life of Juan Antonio Samaranch and simultaneously creating a place that focuses on the real legacy of the Olympics, "says Jens Holm, HAO founder.
+“With the project of the Samaranch Memorial Museum it is proposed to combine two existing typologies: the monument and the museum.
+This new combination allows the construction of a place that honors the life of Juan Antonio Samaranch and at the same time the creation of a place that focuses on the true legacy of the Olympics, ”explains Jens Holm, HAO founder.

 The five interlocking rings of the Olympic symbol serve as the basis for the architectural design of 25.000 square meters (250.000 square feet).